 When it comes to scaling DevOps in large organizations, the Enterprise DevOps Framework white paper by Flux7 provided a much-needed solution.
 Our team identified the need for a framework to help organizations overcome the challenges of scaling DevOps when they saw customers struggling with the same questions.
 To address this, we took our experience and expertise and developed a framework that would help bridge the gap.

 The target audience for the white paper was technical leaders at larger companies where IT/Dev teams had 100+ members and scaling was a challenge.
 The content was developed by taking our learnings from real-world scenarios and putting them into a structured framework.

 The white paper was distributed through our website and proactively shared with journalists at CRN and similar organizations like TechTarget.
 We also presented it to analysts like Gartner and Forrester.
 A summary of the white paper was available for free, but to access the full paper, users were required to type in their email address.

 The results of the Enterprise DevOps Framework white paper were impressive.
 The blogs written about it were viewed several times, and we also collected over 100 email addresses from those who downloaded the full paper.
 However, the biggest benefit was seen in the middle of the funnel, where we used the framework as a clear differentiator.
 This led to two deals that produced over $4mm in revenue combined, solidifying Flux7's position as a thought leader in the DevOps space.

 In conclusion, content marketing is a cost-effective and efficient way for IT consulting and professional services companies to reach and engage with their target audience.
 By creating valuable and relevant content, companies can establish themselves as thought leaders in the industry and generate leads that drive profitable customer action.
-In our next blog post, we will discuss the steps an IT Consulting company can take to build an efficient content strategy.
-Please hit the subscribe button below to make sure you don't miss the next post.
+Check out our next post for hwo to build your content strategy.